gitlabhq/gitlab-runner/docs/install/docker.md

 ```

 NOTE:
-You need to use the same method for mounting you data volume as you
+You need to use the same method for mounting your data volume as you
 did originally (`-v /srv/gitlab-runner/config:/etc/gitlab-runner` or
 `--volumes-from gitlab-runner-config`).